ml-opensource/android-template/README.md

 ### [Chucker](https://github.com/ChuckerTeam/chucker)
 Chucker is a HTTP inspector to help check the api calls when the app is being executed, this is helpful for both devs and QAs to analyse the trafic data.
 It should show as a notification when the app is ran.
-Note that is uses an `Interceptor` in the `OkHttpClient` to get the data, so if you need to create a new `OkHttpClient` for any reason, remember to also add the Chucker`s `Interceptor`.
+Note that is uses an `Interceptor` in the `OkHttpClient` to get the data, so if you need to create a new `OkHttpClient` for any reason, remember to also add the Chucker's `Interceptor`.

 ### [LeakCanary](https://square.github.io/leakcanary/)
 LeakCanary is a memory detectiong library that will automatically run in `devDebug` builds.
 It will automatically detect memory leaks and in case anything is found a notification will be shown.
 After that the details of the leak can be viweed both by clicking the notification on in the Logcat.
 This is intended for devs to spot and fix any leaks as early as possible.